-What is de Quervain's Tenosynovitis?
+What is de Quervain Tenosynovitis?

-This tunnel is lined with a slippery coating called tenosynovium.
-The tenosynovium allows the two tendons to glide easily back and forth as they move the thumb.
+This tunnel is lined with a slippery coating called tenosynovium, which allows the two tendons to glide easily back and forth as they move the thumb.
 Inflammation of the tenosynovium and tendon is called tenosynovitis.
 In de Quervain tenosynovitis, the inflammation constricts the movement of the tendons within the tunnel.

-Causes of de Quervain's Tenosynovitis
+Causes of de Quervain Tenosynovitis

-Symptoms of de Quervain's Tenosynovitis
+Symptoms of de Quervain Tenosynovitis

-As the friction increases, the two tendons may actually begin to creak as they move through the constricted tunnel.
+The two tendons may actually begin to creak as they move through the constricted tunnel.
 This noise is called crepitus.

-Treatment of de Quervain's Tenosynovitis
+Treatment of de Quervain Tenosynovitis

 Rest or Reduce Hand Movements